-The OCHRE staff have worked for years with researchers in the Oriental Institute of the University of Chicago—a preeminent center of ancient studies—to digitize texts inscribed on clay tablets using the logosyllabic Mesopotamian cuneiform script, which was the first writing system ever invented.
+The OCHRE staff have worked for years with researchers in the Institute for the Study of Ancient Cultures (formerly the Oriental Institute) of the University of Chicago—a preeminent center of ancient studies—to digitize texts inscribed on clay tablets using the logosyllabic Mesopotamian cuneiform script, which was the first writing system ever invented.
 Tens of thousands of cuneiform tablets have been entered into the OCHRE database in exhaustive philological detail.
 Grammatical and lexical information has also been entered, enabling the automatic generation of OED-style philological dictionaries that show every spelling and every grammatical form of a lemma in all its textual contexts.
 These tools are available to all CEDAR projects and will be used, for example, in the Hebrew Bible project.

 OCHRE’s capabilities far exceed those of other software used in cuneiform studies, which does not represent non-alphabetic signs directly but relies on Latin-alphabet transcriptions.
 An alphabetic transcription of a non-alphabetic text, even if it is a sign-by-sign transliteration, is wrongly treated in such software as a primary data structure rather than as a secondary way of displaying the text to modern readers.
 In OCHRE, by contrast, an alphabetic transcription is generated as needed from a more complete and accurate database representation of the actual written signs and tablets in full epigraphic detail.